Hari-Shankar-Karthik/codewars-v4/README.md

           monk of island3 (11)
 - rebound : T if rebound is active otherwise expty explore_quadrant.py (12)
 - is_guard: if that pirate is a guard or not(13)
+- has_infiltrated: stores whether that pirate has reached the enemy spawn (for infiltrate.py) (14)

 ## Team Signal Composition: *Add more as required*
 **NOTE: All items are ciphered and take up only 1 character space unless mentioned otherwise.**